 I hope this is a wake-up call for Microsoft.
 There have been a few of those recently, and maybe one of them will be the final straw.
 Still, the company has a long and troubled history supporting games on Windows, and (rumors suggest) it always comes down to Xbox being a separate division with conflicting incentives.
 As far as Microsoft actually building that new UI for handheld devices, Krohn says he hasn’t heard anything more than I have.

 As far as Asus is concerned, I wonder if the stopgap solution is Steam.
 Maybe the Ally should default to Steam Big Picture or maybe even run SteamOS 3.0 instead of Windows when Valve makes it broadly available.
 Though, I admit, I don’t know how much AMD will continue to support SteamOS or whether it will fully support eGPUs — which tend to come from its rival Nvidia.

 Speaking of rivalries, Microsoft may have also precluded the ROG Ally’s SteamOS possibilities: “our partner for this device is Microsoft, it’s primarily made as a Windows device, and it’s made only as a Windows device,” says Krohn.
 But he’s not sure if the deal precludes Asus from supporting SteamOS if users install it themselves.

 I didn’t have time to wipe and debloat the ROG Ally and run it exclusively as a Steam Big Picture or dual-boot SteamOS handheld, but I’d like to see if that makes a difference for a future story.
 It could be that the battery life deficit has less to do with components and more to do with Windows.

-Internal photography by Sean Hollister / The Verge
+Some photography by Sean Hollister / The Verge